Five uncapped players in England Test squad

 Opener Lauren Winfield-Hill, who was dropped during the World Cup, misses out.
 She is part of an England A squad to take on the tourists in a three-day match at Arundel from Tuesday.

+England head coach Lisa Keightley said: "There are a number of new faces in the squad which brings a real level of energy and enthusiasm.

+"We're at the beginning of a new ICC Women's Championship cycle, and it's natural that we're looking forward with one eye on who may be a key player for us come 2025."Similarly with Katherine Brunt retired from Test cricket and Anya Shrubsole from all forms of the international game, a number of bowling spots have opened up which is hugely exciting for those players.
+I'm sure they'll all be very keen to grab their opportunity."

-England squad: Heather Knight (captain), Emily Arlott, Tammy Beaumont, Lauren Bell, Kate Cross, Alice Davidson-Richards, Freya Davies, Charlie Dean, Sophia Dunkley, Sophie Ecclestone, Amy Jones, Emma Lamb, Nat Sciver (vice-captain).
+England squad for women's Test against South Africa: Heather Knight (captain), Emily Arlott, Tammy Beaumont, Lauren Bell, Kate Cross, Alice Davidson-Richards, Freya Davies, Charlie Dean, Sophia Dunkley, Sophie Ecclestone, Amy Jones, Emma Lamb, Nat Sciver (vice-captain).